 Once the renovation was complete, Dick Mueller opened his Firehouse Dinner Theater.
 The beloved community theater provided the Old Market with another go-to destination along with the French Cafe.
 Despite an arsonist setting fire to the theater’s stage which caused the theater to close for a few months in 1975, it reopened a few months later.
 The Firehouse’s long run came to an end in 1991 as entertainment options increased and attendance dropped.

-Today Upstream is the second oldest craft brewery in Omaha behind only Japuir.
-While its second location in West Omaha closed in 2017, the original location in the Old Market remains a go-to destination.
+Opened in 1996, Upstream is the second oldest craft brewery in Omaha behind only Japuir.
 Over the years it has been recognized as the best brewpub by both Omaha Magazine as well as The Reader.
 While its success can no doubt be attributed to a number of factors including its variety of beer, quality of food, and the uniqueness of the building, the founder credits his employees for its longevity.
-Favorites

 Bonus pics